 It’s possible but unlikely that something will go wrong.
 It’s the guides’ job to keep you safe and know the tenure and recent and long-term snow conditions like the backs of their hands.
 They will avoid any areas that have the potential to slide and are constantly testing the snowpack before taking any clients down even the mildest of slopes.

-Additionally, if you’ve ever been sidecountry, backcountry or cat skiing or riding, you know what to expect.
+Additionally, if you’ve ever been sidecountry, backcountry, or cat skiing, you know what to expect.

 6. It’s too expensive